bhudnell/foundryvtt-pf1-kingdom-sheet/README.md

 # foundryvtt-pf1-kingdom-sheet

 Provides support for running a kingdom within the Pathfinder 1 game system.
-Includes the Kingdom Sheet actor type and TODO item types.
+Includes the Kingdom and Army actor types, Building, Event, and Terrain Improvement Kingdom item types, and Boon, Special Ability, and Tactic Army item types.

 ---